Sagiko80/opt/README.md

         h.message COLLATE SQL_Latin1_General_CP1_CI_AS AS SQLAgentErrorMessage
     FROM msdb.dbo.sysjobhistory h WITH (NOLOCK)
     JOIN msdb.dbo.sysjobs j WITH (NOLOCK) ON h.job_id = j.job_id
-    WHERE h.run_status = 0  -- Only failed jobs
+    WHERE h.run_status = 0
-      AND h.step_name LIKE '%SSIS%'  -- Assuming the job step involves SSIS execution )
+      AND h.step_name LIKE '%SSIS%'
+)
 SELECT
     jf.JobName,